 What Happens If I’m a Few Days Late on a Mortgage?

 Just like a rent payment, your mortgage payment is due on the first of every month.
-So, what exactly happens if you pay your mortgage on the second or third day of the month?
+So, what exactly happens if you pay your mortgage after the due date?
 Should you expect a late fee?

-If you only miss your payment by a few days, chances are that you won’t have any kind of late fee or reporting to the credit bureau because most lenders generally give you a “grace period.”
-You should contact your lender to find out what your exact grace period is, but many lenders will give you 15 days to pay your mortgage without penalty.
+If you only miss your payment by a few days, chances are that you won’t have any kind of late fee or reporting to the credit bureau (such as Experian or Equifax) because most lenders generally give you a “grace period.”
+You should contact your mortgage company to find out what your exact grace period on your home load is, but many lenders will give you 15 days to pay your mortgage without penalty.

 However, just because it’s technically allowed doesn’t mean you should get into the habit of it.